geowe/geowe-coordinate-utils/README.md

 const coordinate = [-4.775142321700772, 37.88657834791404];

-// The epsgCode format can be: 'EPSG:XXXX' or 'XXXX' if(coordinateUtil.hasValidProjection(coordinate, '4326')) {
+// Validates that the coordinate values ​​are in the given projection.
+The epsg code parameter format can be: 'EPSG:XXXX' or 'XXXX' if(coordinateUtil.hasValidProjection(coordinate, '4326')) {
   ...
 }